larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 authored by Eliot Lear, Robert Wilton, Bron Gondwana and John R. Levine.
 Robert Sayre authored
 [draft-sayre-modpod-excellent](<https://datatracker.ietf.org/doc/draft-sayre-modpod-excellent/>),
 which also originated ideas reflected in this work.
+Pete Resnick provided the basis for how the moderators interact with list / forum leadership.

 These individuals contributed additional improvements: